iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.0/report.md

 > This is very vital to me because I need to know what's going on out in the world because of what I do for a living.
 I help manufacture bumpers and ship them out all throughout the world here in Ionia Michigan.
 Thank you again.
 Godspeed<br> :date: __2020-11-29 20:48:25__

-> This is what MI needs.
-However, it will only be as effective as we collectively make it.
-Get others to download the app and to report when they are infected.<br> :date: __2020-11-27 19:41:14__

-> i like keep update in michigan covid 19 alert y<br> :date: __2020-11-27 12:27:49__

 #### 4-star reviews